benbahrenburg/benCoding.Dictionary/README.md

 * You need Titanium 1.8.1 or greater.
 * This module will only work with iOS 5 or great.

+<h2>Download the release</h2>

+There is two ways you can download this module.
+The go to the releases/UseIfDownloadingFromGithub folder.
+This will have a release compiled for anyone download it from github.

+You can also download it for free from Appcelerator's marketplace [here](https://marketplace.appcelerator.com/apps/1918).

+<h2>Building from source?</h2>

+If you are building from source you will need to do the following:
+* Modify the titanium.xcconfig file with the path to your Titanium installation
+* Make sure the the method moduleGUID in the class BencodingDictionaryModule has the variable marketPlace set to NO. This will avoid you running into any licensing issues.

 <h2>Setup</h2>

 * Download the latest release from the releases folder ( or you can build it yourself )